Neuro-Spectral Architectures for Causal Physics-Informed Networks

 The block matrix $A$ has eigenvalues $\lambda=\pm i k$, for $k=1,...,N$.
-According to the stability region of the Runge-Kutta method, a time step of $h=\mathcal{O}\left(\frac{1}{N}\right)$ is required for the wave equation, which is significantly larger than the time step required for the KdV equation.
+According to the standard stability criterion for the Runge-Kutta methods (based on the stability polynomials and eigenvalues of the equation matrix), a time step of $h=\mathcal{O}\left(\frac{1}{N}\right)$ is required for the latter system, which is significantly larger than the time step required for the ODE system associated with the KdV equation .

 This indicates that the Runge-Kutta method allows for a larger time step when applied to the wave equation compared to the KdV equation, thereby improving the practicality and efficiency of our method for a broad class of problems, including those involving wave phenomena.